fughilli/ViveTrackedDevice/README.md

 than one lighthouse simultaneously in the tracking space.
 In this scenario, one lighthouse is designated as the "master", and the additional lighthouses are "slaves".
-The master sets the timebase (the other lighthouses align their 120Hz sync pulses against the master optically), and then each lighthouse takes turns round-robin-style sweeping their rotors through their FOV.
-In a two-lighthouse setup, the rotors are spinning at 30Hz apiece in order to achieve this.
+The master sets the timebase (the other lighthouses align their 120Hz sync pulses against the master optically).
+Each lighthouse takes a turn enabling its line lasers round-robin-style, such that each completes a horizontal and vertical sweep before disabling its line lasers and allowing the next lighthouse its turn.
+Multi-lighthouse support is not currently implemented in this project.

 ### The Tracked Device